Research

 • Attachment style.
 One’s early relationship with one’s parents/caregivers is especially important and teaches children if they can rely on others for support and intimacy, and how to regulate attachment needs accordingly.
 Our lab often studies how attachment is related to emotion regulation.
 For example, children who are more securely attached to their fathers report more savoring of positive life events (Gentzler, Ramsey, Yi, & Palmer, 2014).
 Mothers who report more avoidant attachment report feeling less positively and encouraging less savoring when their children experience positive events (Gentzler, Ramsey, & Black, 2015).
 In older adults, Palmer and Gentzler (2018) found that more insecurely attached adults (more avoidant or more anxious) did not benefit from savoring interpersonal positive events like other adults who are more secure (less avoidant or anxious).

 • Parental socialization.
-Parents are thought to have a major influence on children’s developing emotion regulation through shared genes and environment.
-Our lab has investigated how parents or caregivers may teach or socialize emotion regulation in their children.
+Parents/caregivers are thought to have a major influence on children’s developing emotion regulation.
 We developed a measure, Parents’ Reactions to Children’s Positive Events (PRCPE; Gentzler, Ramsey, & Black, 2015), to capture various ways that parents may encourage or coach their child to savor or dampen positive affect.
 We edited a quartet of papers for Social Development on parental socialization of children’s positive affect regulation and published an integrative paper discussing next steps for this research (Gentzler & Root, 2019).

 • Emotion Regulation in Particular Populations